Bow and arrow: History

+The oldest known evidence of arrows comes from layers 20–21 in Obi-Rakhmat Grotto, Uzbekistan, some 80,000 years ago.
+Micro-points have been found, the right size for use as arrow-heads, too small for spear points and too large for blowgun darts.
+Traces of impact fractures, consistent with their use as projectile points, are identified.
+They may have been hafted to arrow shafts using locally-available bitumen.

-The oldest known evidence of the bow and arrow comes from South African sites such as Sibudu Cave, where likely arrowheads have been found, dating from approximately 72,000–60,000 years ago.
+In Sibudu Cave, South Africa, likely arrowheads have been found, dating from approximately 72,000–60,000 years ago.

-The earliest probable arrowheads found outside of Africa were discovered in 2020 in Fa Hien Cave, Sri Lanka.
-They have been dated to 48,000 years ago.
+Probable arrowheads from Fa Hien Cave, Sri Lanka have been dated to 48,000 years ago.
 "Bow-and-arrow hunting at the Sri Lankan site likely focused on monkeys and smaller animals, such as squirrels, Langley says.
 Remains of these creatures were found in the same sediment as the bone points."

-Small stone points from the Grotte Mandrin in Southern France, used some 54,000 years ago, have damage from use that indicates their use as projectile weapons, and some are too small (less than 10mm across as the base) for any practical use other than as arrowheads.
+Small stone points from the Mandrin Cave in Southern France, used some 54,000 years ago, have damage from use that indicates their use as projectile weapons, and some are too small (less than 10mm across as the base) for any practical use other than as arrowheads.
 They are associated with possibly the first groups of modern humans to leave Africa.

 After the end of the last glacial period, some 12,000 years ago, the use of the bow seems to have spread to every inhabited region except for Australasia and most of Oceania.
 The reason for the absence of locally made bow and arrow technology from the Australian continent, when it was widely and commonly used elsewhere, has long been debated.
 It has recently been hypothesised that it is because the mechanical and physical properties of common Australian woods make them unsuitable for selfbows.